atharvashukla/functional-io-system-code/README.md

 Link to the paper: https://www2.ccs.neu.edu/racket/pubs/icfp09-fffk.pdf

-The code in the paper is...
+My additions:

-- Integrated into a working demo.
-The code snippet that shows the design in an object-oriented style is not included.
+- Integrated into a working demo, fixed typos and errors.
-- Updated with "stopping" state so that a world may be stopped by pressing `q`, and "resting".
-All the handlers are updated to accomodate the new world state.
+- Updated all the handlers to accomodate the "resting" state (when the control transfers to other worlds) and a "stopping" state (so that a world may be stopped by pressing `q`)
-- Updated with tests where the paper says ";; ... more test cases ..."
+- Added tests where the paper says ";; ... more test cases ..."
-- The main function is defined using launch-many-worlds/proc that accepts a list of world names and then, first, starts the server, followed by all the clients in parallel.
+- Defined a main function using launch-many-worlds/proc that accepts a list of world names.
+First, it starts the server, then it spawns all the clients in parallel.
-- Written in #lang htdp/asl (Advanced Student Language) as a Racket script (using #! /usr/bin/env racket)
+- Wrote the whole thing in #lang htdp/asl (Advanced Student Language) as a Racket script (using #! /usr/bin/env racket)